rajputankur56/Algorithms/README.md

 # Algorithms
-Data  structure and algorithms implemented in python
+Data  structure and algorithms implemented in python.